strangerstudios/pmpro-gift-aid/readme.txt

 == Changelog ==
 = .1.1 =
-* BUG FIX: Fixed issue where gift aid data wasn't being saved after checkout with some gateways.
+* BUG FIX: Fixed issue where gift aid data wasn't being saved into user meta after checkout with some gateways.
 * BUG FIX: Fixed a warning.

 = .1 =